Moeletji/thesis-tracker/README.md

 During the reminder run the script:

-1. Reads `/boards/{boardId}` and ensures each task has a due/overflow date.
+1. Reads `/boards/{boardId}` and ensures each task has a due/overflow date tied to its sprint week (auto-derived from `tag-weekN` tags or a `sprintIndex` field).
-2. Builds a summary of non-`done` sprint tasks.
+2. Builds a summary of non-`done` tasks that belong to the currently active sprint.
 3. Sends a plaintext email via `nodemailer`.
 4. Updates `/reminders/{boardId}` with the timestamp + snapshot so the UI can display the last send time.